Why not use some of that time to learn Russian?

 Ultimately your goal should be to take and pass the TORFL, for which you can find practice exams here.
 Once you pass this battery of exams, you’re eligible to obtain Russian citizenship, study at a Russian university, work in Russia or even serve in the Russian armed forces!

 The best approach for learning Russian—or any language—is to utilize a combination of these and other resources, immerse yourself in Russian as much as possible, and find a way to speak with others.
+You can do all that when you learn Russian online!

 If you do, then soon you’ll be able to read about that Underground Man or speak with President Putin about his latest antics, all in Russian!